ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 Furthermore, {{NIST-800-207}} highlights how the Zero Trust goal is to "prevent unauthorized access to data and services coupled with making the access control enforcement as granular as possible", in order to "enforce least privileges needed to perform the action in the request."

 As a step in this direction, one can be tempted to introduce a different security group for each different set of access rights.
 However, this inconveniently results in additional keying material to distribute and manage.
-In particular, if the access rights pertaining to a node change, this requires evicting the node from the group, after which the node has to join a different group aligned with its new access rights.
+In particular, if there is a change in the access rights pertaining to a node, this requires evicting the node from the group, after which the node has to join a different group aligned with its new access rights.
 Moreover, the keying material of both groups would have to be renewed for their current members.
 Overall, this would have a non-negligible impact on operations and performance.

 Instead, a fine-grained yet flexible access control model can be enforced within the same group, by using the Authentication and Authorization for Constrained Environments (ACE) framework {{RFC9200}}.
 That is, a client has to first obtain authorization credentials in the form of an access token and then upload it to the intended resource server(s) in the group, before accessing the target resources hosted at such resource server(s).